giulia-s/matchmaker/README.md

 To open in **Matlab Online**: https://matlab.mathworks.com/open/github/v1?repo=giulia-s/matchmaker

 If you encounter a bug, please let us know!
-You can post an issue under *Issues>create new issue*, or send an email to sune.rasmussen@nbi.ku.dk.
+You can post an issue under *Issues>create new issue*, or send an email to Giulia Sinnl <giulia.sinnl@bas.ac.uk>.
 Remember to include as much information as possible in your issue report.